-- 8.9.1 The Senate shall form Senate Appeals Sub-Committee which shall be composed of members who in one way or another were not involved in hearing the case appealed against at the first instance.
-The Chairman of Senate Appeal Sub-Committee shall be a member of the University Council with experience in academic administration in Higher Institutions and not a staff of the University. - 8.9.2 A student/candidate who pleaded guilty to an offence before the Irregularities Committee shall have a right of appeal only with respect to the gravity of the penalty. - 8.9.3 A student/candidate who is dissatisfied with the decision of the Senate may appeal to the Senate Appeal Sub-Committee within 21 days from the date of receiving the letter communicating the decision.
-The appeal shall be accompanied by a non-refundable fee which shall be set by the senate and reviewed by it from time to time. - 8.9.4 The appeal shall be in writing addressed to DVC (Academic) and copied to the Faculty /Institute where the student/candidate belongs stating clearly the grounds of appeal.
+- 8.9.1 Students wishing to exercise their right of appeal against a decision made by Senate subcommittees (UGSC/RPPC) should address the appeal hearing to the University Senate. - 8.9.2 A student/candidate who pleaded guilty to an offence before the Irregularities Committee shall have a right of appeal only with respect to the gravity of the penalty. - 8.9.3 A student/candidate who is dissatisfied with the decision of the Senate may appeal to the Senate Appeal Sub-Committee within 21 days from the date of receiving the letter communicating the decision.
+The appeal shall be accompanied by a non-refundable fee which shall be set by the senate and reviewed by it from time to time.

+- 8.9.4 The appeal shall be in writing addressed to DVC (Academic) and copied to the Faculty /Institute where the student/candidate belongs stating clearly the grounds of appeal.
 The DVC (Academic) shall acknowledge in writing to the student/candidate receipt of the appeal. - 8.9.5 The student/candidate appealing shall be notified in writing of the date when the appeal shall be heard and shall be given an opportunity to appear before the Committee and be heard. - 8.9.6 The Senate Appeals Sub-Committee shall have power, on cause being shown, to allow the student/candidate present additional evidence which was not in his possession at the time of appearance before the Irregularities Committee. - 8.9.7 In hearing the appeal, the Senate Appeals Sub-committee shall take into account the principles set out under Regulation 8.8. - 8.9.8 The Senate Appeals Sub-Committee shall hear the appeals and make findings and recommendations to the SENATE whose decision on appeal shall be final and conclusive. - 8.9.9 All appeals lodge in accordance with Regulation 8.9.3 shall be finally determined within a period of one year.